A Particle Method for Solving Fredholm Equations of the First Kind: Fredholm equations and EMS

 \subsection{Fredholm integral equations of the first kind}

 We recall that we consider equations of the form~\eqref{eq:fe}.
-We concern ourselves in particular with the case in which \begin{compactdesc} \item[(A0a) ] $\X\subset \real^{d_{\X}}$ and $\Y\subset \real^{d_{\Y}}$ are bounded subsets of Euclidean spaces; and, \item[(A0b) ] $g$ can be evaluated pointwise and it is feasible to obtain samples from $h$. \end{compactdesc}
+We concern ourselves in particular with the case in which \begin{compactdesc} \item[(A0) ] $\X\subset \real^{d_{\X}}$ and $\Y\subset \real^{d_{\Y}}$ are compact subsets of Euclidean spaces, $g$ can be evaluated pointwise and a sample, $\mathbf{Y}$, from $h$ is available. \end{compactdesc}

-In most applications the space $\HH= \X \times \Y \subset \real^{d_\X\times d_\Y}$ is closed and bounded and~\ref{a:space} is satisfied.
-For instance, in image processing both $\X$ and $\Y$ are typically of the form $[-a, a]\times[-b, b]$ for $a, b>0$, $f$ and $h$ are continuous densities on $\X$ and $\Y$ respectively, and the available data are the values of $h$ over the discretization of $\Y$ induced by the pixels of the image (e.g. an image with $10\times 10$ pixels induces a discretization on $\Y$ in which the intervals $[-a, a]$ and $[-b, b]$ are each divided into 10 bins).
+In most applications the space $\HH= \X \times \Y \subset \real^{d_{\X}\times d_{\Y}}$ is closed and bounded and~\ref{a:space} is satisfied.
+For instance, in image processing both $\X$ and $\Y$ are typically of the form $[-a, a]\times[-b, b]$ for $a, b>0$, $f$ and $h$ are continuous densities on $\X$ and $\Y$, respectively.
+In applications the analytic form of $h$ is often unknown, and the available data arise from discretization of $h$ over $\Y$, as in, e.g., \cite{vardi1993image}, or from sampling, as in, e.g. \cite{ma2011indirect}.
+In the image processing context, the available data are usually either the values of $h$ over the discretization of $\Y$ induced by the pixels of the image (e.g. an image with $10\times 10$ pixels induces a discretization on $\Y$ in which the intervals $[-a, a]$ and $[-b, b]$ are each divided into 10 bins) or samples from $h$.

-In applications the analytic form of $h$ is often unknown, and the available data arise from discretization of $h$ over $\Y$ or from sampling.
-The first case is considered in, e.g, \cite{vardi1993image} and extensions to the case of sampling are considered in, e.g., \cite{ma2011indirect}.
 We focus here on the sampling case.
-In applications in which only a fixed number of such samples are available, sampling from $h$ can be approximated by a bootstrap-like approximation by drawing from the empirical distribution of the available samples.

-As observed by \citet[Section 6]{chae2018algorithm}, considering~\eqref{eq:fe} in the context of probability densities is not too restrictive.
-A wider class of Fredholm integral equations of the first kind can be recast in this framework: if $f$, $h$ and $g$ are positive and appropriately integrable functions, then
+Considering~\eqref{eq:fe} in the context of probability densities is not too restrictive.
+A wider class of integral equations can be recast in this framework by appropriate normalizations and translations, provided that $f$ and $h$ are bounded below \citep[Section 6]{chae2018algorithm}.